Ludwig von Mises: World War I

 During World War I, Ludwig von Mises was drafted by the Austrian government, despite being ideologically and morally opposed to the war.
 Like many who served in the front lines, he rarely spoke about his personal experiences, and even his Memoirs (1940) omits a detailed account of his time in the military.
 However, he briefly alluded to the harsh realities of war in his seminal work, Human Action (1949):

 Nothing is fair in war.
 It is not just that God is for the big battalions and that those who are better equipped defeat poorly equipped adversaries.
 It is not just that those in the front line shed their life-blood in obscurity, while the commanders, comfortably located in headquarters hundreds of miles behind the trenches, gain glory and fame.
 It is not just that John is killed and Mark crippled for the rest of his life, while Paul returns home safe and sound and enjoys all the privileges accorded to veterans.

 It may be admitted that it is not "fair" that war enhances the profits of those entrepreneurs who contribute best to the equipment of the fighting forces.
 But it would be foolish to deny that the profit system produces the best weapons.

 In Memoirs (1940), the only thing he had to say about the war was how it affected his work:

 By the end of 1917, I was no longer at the front, but worked in Vienna in the economics division of the Department of War.
 I wrote only two small essays during those years.

 The same chapter concludes with how he coped with his involuntary servitude fighting as the aggressor in a war he wanted nothing to do with, and includes a quote from Virgil that would go on to become the slogan of the Mises Institute in Alabama:

 How one carries on in the face of unavoidable catastrophe is a matter of temperament.
 In high school, as was custom, I had chosen a verse by Virgil to be my motto: Tu ne cede malis sed contra audentior ito ('Do not give in to evil, but proceed ever more boldly against it').
 I recalled these words during the darkest hours of the war.

+It was during this service that he observed the war economy of Austria-Hungary, which would serve as the basis for his essay Economic Calculation in the Socialist Commonwealth (Die Wirtschaftsrechnung im sozialistischen Gemeinwesen), delivered first as a lecture to the Society for National Economy (Nationalökonomische Gesellschaft) in 1919 before being published in 1920.